toryas/serverless-glue/README.md

 ```

-And a lot of triggers..
+And a lot of triggers...

 ```yml
   Glue: